PrivateSky/bar/README.md

 ```

-A storage provider can be on of these
+A storage provider can be on of these:

  FolderBrickStorageProvider : stores bricks in separate files in a folder

  SingleFileStorageProvider  : stores bricks in a single file

  EDFSStorageProvider: privateSky's EDFS bricks storage provider

 # Use bar as a node module to create or update